millan-figueroa-pscoursework/rest-countries-api/to-do.md

 - [ ] **Integrate CountryImpact with Country**

-  - Add a property like `impact?: CountryImpact` to your app-level `Country` model.
+  - Add a property like `impact?: CountryImpact` to the app-level `Country` model.
   - Prepare to populate it with external datasets.

 - [ ] **Find / gather datasets**

-  - Collect data for each of your metrics.
+  - Collect data for each of the metrics.
   - Keep datasets in a consistent shape for easy mapping to countries.

 - [ ] **Write data mappers**